 The faculty of Vanderbilt Medical School has adopted a plan of offering short courses for graduates of medicine.
 The splendid facilities of the Vanderbilt Medical School and Hospital afford an unusual opportunity for postgraduate study in medicine, surgery and the specialties.
 It is necessary to limit the number of physicians registering for these courses in order that they may be given in the most satisfactory way.
-The following courses will be given to physicians desiring to register for them from July 1 to 15, 1929.
-Courses other than those designated below may be given upon application.
 Those who wish to avail themselves of this opportunity should address the Dean of the Medical School.